Please choose a different web browser.

 What's the difference between using a USB receiver and Apple's built-in?

-Using an external USB receiver with Mira will provide you with the same user experience as someone with a newer Mac using the built-in receiver.
-You can control the same applications, including Front Row (it will ship with Leopard for everyone) as well as Pair a specific remote to your Mac.
+Using an external USB receiver with Mira will provide you with the same user experience as someone with a Mac using the built-in receiver.
+You can control the same applications and pair a specific remote to your Mac.

-The USB Manta TR1 Transceiver has a number of advantages as well:
+The USB Manta Mini Receiver has a number of advantages as well:

 • Position the receiver anywhere, even if your Mac itself is hidden